fbpx

 We think they are well worth adding to your itinerary if you have time, especially if you plan to continue on a longer road trip around Iceland.

-Don’t let the name fool you – the Secret Lagoon is no secret, but it is certainly less crowded than, say, the Blue Lagoon.
+Don’t let the name fool you – the Secret Lagoon is no secret.
+But it is certainly less crowded than, say, the Blue Lagoon.

 Said to be the oldest natural swimming pool in Iceland, the Secret Lagoon makes a relaxing stop at the end of your Golden Circle loop.